-This section of the Regional and Local Plan examines the existing characteristics of the population, the labor force, and the economy.
-New and emerging trends in the regional demographics and local economy are analyzed and new opportunities for workforce development and employment are explored relative to the emerging trends.
+This section of the Regional Plan examines the existing characteristics of the population, the labor force, and the economy.
+New and emerging trends in the regional demographics and economy are analyzed and new opportunities for workforce development and employment are explored relative to the emerging trends.

-In addition, and specific to the region's target populations, strategies will be offered to address any barriers to existing and emerging occupational opportunities for these populations and other individuals in the local/regional workforce.
+In addition, and specific to the region's target populations, strategies will be offered to address any barriers to existing and emerging occupational opportunities for these populations and other individuals in the regional workforce.
+An outline of the region's opportunities to coordinate service delivery among the five local area WDBs will also be provided.

-Data contained in this section were obtained from the New Jersey Department of Labor and Workforce Development, the U.S. Census American Community Survey, Data-USA, and other well-established data sources including ESRI and local agencies.
-Understanding the demand and supply for employees can help a region and local area to better focus its workforce development activities.
+Data contained in this section were obtained from the New Jersey Department of Labor and Workforce Development, the U.S. Census American Community Survey, and other well-established data sources including ESRI and local agencies.
+Understanding the demand and supply for employees can help a region better focus its workforce development activities.